NMonastero/Widget-For-You/README.md

 9/13: Added Spinners for color and sticker selection (this took longer than I thought) 9/15: Did some more Spinner research and implemented actual functionality for each selection.
 Enxt step, actual paint 9/16: Paint research is underway.
 Most of it is figuring out what each function does because a lot of the physical code is very well documented but missing the context of how it works.
 My code is sufficiently commented to reflect this.
+9/18: More progress made in research and implementation but signifigant error found while trying to use a realtive layout in a linear layout (I thought this might be possible because you can have a nested linear layout).
+I might have to change the scope of this project if I can't get it by tommorow.